SAILResearch/HAFix-History-Augmented-LLMs-for-Bug-Fixing/README.md

-**HAFix** is a approach that leverages individual historical heuristics associated with bugs and aggregates the results of these heuristics (HAFix-Agg) to enhance LLMs’ bug-fixing capabilities
+**HAFix** is an approach that leverages individual historical heuristics associated with bugs and aggregates the results of these heuristics (HAFix-Agg) to enhance LLMs’ bug-fixing capabilities

 <p align="center"><strong>HAFix: History-Augmented Large Language Models for Bug Fixing</strong></p>